pflanze/anysexpr/README.md

   Common Lisp, ..) via runtime (and compile-time?) settings.

 This is an early alpha version.
-Even some basics are unfinished (non-integer numbers, quoting sugar, some comment styles, ..).
+Even some basics are unfinished (inexact and complex numbers, quoting sugar, some comment styles, ..).

 The author is quite new in Rust but quite invested in lisps, this will evolve.